How do we IMPLEMENT reading at Kidsgrove?

 See our approach to Phonics and early reading of well matched books in more detail.
 Click here.

-See our detailed approach of the teaching sequence in Key Stage 2 by clicking here.
+See our detailed approach of the progression of teaching the domains of reading in Key Stage 2 by clicking here.

 Reading into Writing